 My interdisciplinary research combines international relations and international law to address questions broadly relating to international cooperation, and regional and global governance.
 My current focus is on the politics of international courts, which have expanded in number and scope in recent decades.
 I am conducting research on all permanent international courts, which operate across various issue areas, including trade, regional integration, and human rights.
+I also have been studying African initiatives for regional criminal justice.
 I have done archival and interview research at a range of global and regional courts, such as the International Court of Justice, International Tribunal for the Law of the Sea, International Criminal Court, East African Court of Justice, and African Court on Human and Peoples Rights.
 Some of the outputs of this research are listed below.

 “International Courts’ Socialization Strategies for Actual and Perceived Performance” in Theresa Squatrito, Oran Young, Geir Ulfstein, and Andreas Føllesdal (eds), The Performance of International Courts and Tribunals (Cambridge University Press, 2018).

 “Between Law and Politics: The African Court on Human and Peoples’ Rights” in Jessie Hohmann and Daniel Joyce (eds), International Law’s Objects (Oxford University Press, 2018).

 “Intermediary Complexity in Regulatory Governance: The International Criminal Court’s Use of NGOs in Regulating International Crimes,” The Annals of the American Academy of Political and Social Science, vol. 670, no. 1, 2017.
 Final version available for download here.
 Draft version available via SSRN and Academia.edu.

 How International Courts Promote Compliance: Strategies Beyond Adjudication (overview paper received the International Studies Association’s 2014 Lawrence S. Finkelstein Award)